Shao-Group/SubseqHash2/README.md

 ### Introduction
 SubseqHash2 employs a seeding approach that utilizes minimized subsequences as seeds.
-Comparing to SubseqHash, SubseqHash2 not only produces high-quality seeds for input genome sequences but also demonstrates significantly improved running time.
+Comparing to SubseqHash, SubseqHash2 not only produces high-quality seeds for input genome sequences but also significantly improves running time by algorithmic innovation and applying SIMD instructions.
 This repository includes the source code for four distinct experiments, each housed in its respective folder: folder `hashcollision` contains code for computing the probability of hash collision of different methods.
 `alignment` has code for comparing different methods in pairwise sequence alignment. `readmaping` has code for comparing different methods in mapping reads to reference genome.